garuda99ji/terraform-eks-vpc-cni/README.md

 1. VPC is not properly configured - check internet gateway, security group outbound rules and route table.
 2. Define only public subnet - otherwise node could be launched in private subnet and would require a NAT gateway to talk to the internet.

+## optional cleanup

+Remove committed terraform.tfstate and terraform.tfstate.backup from the repo.
+After cleaning, .gitignore will prevent them from coming back.

+## Note:
+Do not commit terraform.tfstate or terraform.tfvars to Git.
+These files are local and may contain sensitive or environment-specific information.